Rubella (German Measles) in Children

 What is rubella (German measles)?

-Rubella is a viral illness that results in a viral exanthem.
-Exanthem is another name for a rash or skin eruption.
-It is spread from one child to another through direct contact with discharge from the nose and throat.
+Rubella is a viral illness that causes a mild fever and a skin rash.
+It is also called German Measles, but is not the same virus that causes rubeola, or measles.
+It is spread from one child to another through direct contact with fluid from the nose and throat.

-Infants and children who develop the disease usually only have a mild case of the rash and some respiratory symptoms.
-However, a fetus who contracts rubella from his or her mother while she is pregnant, can have severe birth defects and consequences.
+Infants and children who get rubella usually only have a mild case of the rash and some respiratory symptoms.
+However, a fetus that gets rubella from his or her mother while she is pregnant, can have severe birth defects and consequences.
 It is also very dangerous for pregnant women to come in contact with someone who has rubella because it may cause a miscarriage.

 What causes rubella?